mjancarik/esmj-schema/README.md

 #### `s.enum(values, options?)`

 Creates an enum schema that validates against a predefined set of string values.
-You can optionally pass `SchemaInterfaceOptions` to customize error messages.
+You can optionally pass `options` to customize error messages.

 - **`values`**: An array of strings representing the allowed values for the enum.
 Each value must be a string.